 Furthermore, impregnated timber windows and doors are encased in topcoat on all exteriors.
 In addition, the painted wood surface is in some cases covered with additional aluminium cladding on the exposed surfaces (e.g. for metal-clad timber windows).
-Therefore, the rainwater does not come into direct contact with the wooden profile, so the leaching of impregnation from timber windows and doors is very unlikely.
+Therefore, the rainwater does not come into direct contact with the wooden profile (which only represents a small percentage of the exposed area of a window), so the leaching of impregnation from timber windows and doors is very unlikely.
 However, even without direct contact with rain water, timber profiles are exposed to ambient humidity on both side of the window or door.
 This therefore does not eliminate the need for impregnation as described before.